sastutorials/sastutorials.github.io/tutorials/troubleshooting.md

 run;
 ```

-If you run the program, by either pressing on the *running figure* button or by clicking on **F3** key in your keyboard, you can see that it does produce an output (a *SAS dataset*) with the variables x and y, displayed in a *new tab* called *output data*.
+You can see that the program does produce an output (a *SAS dataset*) with the variables x and y, displayed in a *new tab* called *output data*.

 ![output_correct](https://user-images.githubusercontent.com/80749213/112655495-baf3cd80-8e50-11eb-96d9-2222615f1e3c.png)